qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 Concerning the *SSRFibility* of *Java RMI*, where is not a big different between *Stream* and *Single Operation Protocol* and both can be used to launch *SSRF* attacks.
-Using the *Stream Protocol*, I expected some problems with idle connections, as the *RMI* server may wait for additional *RMI* calls after processing the call supplied via *SSRF*.
+Using the *Stream Protocol*, I expected some problems with idle connections, as the *RMI* server may wait for additional *RMI* calls after processing the initial call supplied via *SSRF*.
 However, during my tests I never observed this behavior.

 ### The ObjID Problem

-An attack as demonstrated in *figure 2* requires the client to know all data that needs to be send to the *RMI server* in advance.
+Performing an *SSRF* attack on *Java RMI* requires the client to know all data that needs to be send to the *RMI server* in advance.
 This is possible for well known *RMI* services with a fixed ``ObjID`` value like the *RMI registry* (``ObjID = 0``), the *Activation System* (``ObjID = 1``) or the *Distributed Garbage Collector* (``ObjID = 2``).
-Other *remote objects* get a random ``ObjID`` assigned when they are exported (bound to a *TCP* port).
+Other *remote objects* get a random ``ObjID`` assigned when they are bound to a *TCP* port.
 Guessing an ``ObjID`` is basically impossible, as it consists out of the following components:

 * ``objNum`` - A random ``long`` value created by ``SecureRandom`` (set once per object)
 * ``UID`` - Compound Object
   * ``unique``- A random ``int`` value created by ``SecureRandom`` (set once per host)
   * ``time`` - A timestamp created during export as ``int`` value
-  * ``count`` - An incrementing ``short`` starting at ``Shot.MIN_VALUE``
+  * ``count`` - An incrementing ``short`` starting at ``Short.MIN_VALUE``

-Getting the ``ObjID`` value for a *remote object* is one of the reasons why *RMI* clients usually need to talk to an *RMI registry*.
+Getting the ``ObjID`` value for a *remote object* is one of the reasons why *RMI* clients usually need to talk to an *RMI registry* before they can use the *RMI* service.

-So, are *SSRF* attacks on custom *RMI endpoints* impossible now?
-Well, not completely impossible, but they require an *SSRF* vulnerability with even more capabilities as in the previous case.
+Are *SSRF* attacks on custom *RMI endpoints* impossible now?
+Well, not completely impossible, but they require an *SSRF* vulnerability with even more capabilities as discussed previously.
 Instead of performing a *one shot* attack, we now need at least two shots:

-1. Use the *SSRF* vulnerability to perform a ``lookup`` call on the registry
+1. Use the *SSRF* vulnerability to perform a ``lookup`` call on the *RMI registry*
 2. Use the obtained ``ObjID`` value to target the *remote object* via *SSRF*

 For this to work we obviously need an *SSRF* vulnerability that returns data obtained from the targeted endpoint.
-Furthermore, the *SSRF* need to allow arbitrary bytes within the returned data, including null bytes. *SSRF* vulnerabilities with these properties are extremely rare, but when all conditions are met, you can consume any *RMI* service as with a direct connection.
+Furthermore, the *SSRF* need to allow arbitrary bytes within the returned data, including null bytes. *SSRF* vulnerabilities with these properties are extremely rare, but when all conditions are satisfied, you can consume any *RMI* service as with a direct connection.

 ## Attacking the RMI Registry